Category: Article

 What can you do if your surgery is cancelled?

-Every year, in England, there are thousands of elective operations cancelled by the NHS due to non-clinical reasons.
-Cancelled non-elective surgeries can be stressful and frustrating for patients, especially if you are counting on it to address pain…
+Every year, in England, there are thousands of elective operations cancelled by the NHS due to non-medical reasons.
+Having an operation cancelled can…

 Why is it important for treatment and surgery to be acted upon quickly?